By Contributing Writer Ellis Longhurst

 Almost one-fifth of the competitors in the Region Qualifiers pinned their qualifying hopes on the Pikachu & Zekrom-GX deck.
 The deck has been a powerhouse since it debuted at the 2019 Oceania International Championships, and the addition of new cards from the Sword & Shield—Rebel Clash expansion, like Boltund V and Speed Lightning Energy, continued to make it an attractive choice.

 Six of the sixteen competitors who qualified for the Finals did so by using the Pikachu & Zekrom-GX deck, including all three of the qualifiers from Oceania.
-Jack Millar and Matthew Burris, both of Australia, proved to be an unstoppable tag team of their own: They played the same 60-card combination and remained undefeated throughout the Oceania Qualifier until they faced each other in the final round.
+Natalie Millar and Matthew Burris, both of Australia, proved to be an unstoppable tag team of their own: They played the same 60-card combination and remained undefeated throughout the Oceania Qualifier until they faced each other in the final round.
 Both players earned a Top 8 at an International Championship earlier this season and are hungry to convert that momentum into a major win.
 In the Finals, they are joined by four other competitors who qualified using Pikachu & Zekrom-GX: David Daritan of Australia, Tamao Cameron of the UK, Will Jenkins of the USA, and Alejandro Nunez of Chile.

 Zacian V Combo, Blacephalon